 By the 1990s, the Internet boom was beginning and RSA Data Security was positioned to be a key player, since their security software was essential for emerging opportunities like ecommerce.
 RSA Data Security continued to win lucrative contracts and was tapped by an emerging Internet technical committee to share the responsibility with Digital Equipment Corp. to certify encryption keys (later, in 1995, spun-off to become Verisign).
 Given their potential position as the security provider for the Internet, RSA Data Security drew the ire of the US National Security Agency, which had begun to protest the expansion of their strong cryptography products.
 RSA Data Security soon became a key player in the fight to control cryptography, which they won in 1992 when cryptography technology was removed from the munitions list and permitted to be sold globally.
 Through the rest of the 1990s, RSA Data Security was courted by companies wishing to purchase it.
 In the ramp-up to the dot.com boom, RSA Data Security was sold to Security Dynamics in April 1996.
 Over the next decade, the company would be sold several more times (as RSA Security Inc.), notably, to EMC Corporation for $2.1b in 2006, which then moved it under the banner of Dell EMC Infrastructure Solutions Group when EMC was acquired by Dell Technologies (now RSA Security LLC.

 Shamir, Rivest, and Adleman again soon mention Alice and Bob, in their chapter “Mental Poker,” for the edited volume Mathematical Gardner.
-This volume was published in 1981 to celebrate Martin Gardner’s 65th birthday, on October 21, 1979 (Gardner, himself, was critical to the success of the RSA algorithm).
+This volume was published in 1981 to celebrate Martin Gardner’s 65th birthday, on October 21, 1979 (Gardner, himself, was extremely important to the success of the RSA algorithm).
 In this work, just a year or two after their birth, we already see evidence of the epistemological centrality and stereotypical depictions of Alice and Bob.
 The couple is thus re-introduced: “Perhaps it will make the ground rules clearer if we imagine two players, Bob and Alice… .”

 In the same year, two more academic publications make mention of Alice and Bob.
 On May 20, 1981 Michael O. Rabin wrote a technical report for the Aiken Computation Lab at Harvard University, entitled “How to Exchange Secrets with Oblivious Transfer.”
 In this report, Alice and Bob are again the central epistemological frame, opening the very first sentence: “Bob and Alice each have a secret…” Next, Manuel Blum’s report from November 10, 1981 is published, entitled “Coin Flipping by Telephone: A Protocol for Solving Impossible Problems.”
 Here again, Alice and Bob are the key epistemological frame, opening the report: “Alice and Bob want to flip a coin by telephone.”